asyncapi/website/pages/blog/json-schema-beyond-validation.md

 5. Step: reject - as the data is of type string
 6. Step: accept (negate step 5) - as we negate the validation result of the inner schema which was rejected in step 5.

-With the `not` keyword it means that it is not only a matter of interpreting what form the data may take, but also which it may not.
+With the `not` keyword it means that it is not only a matter of interpreting what form the data may take but also which it may not.
 If we had to represent a class for this Schema it would be the following:
 ```ts
 class SomeIdForSchema {
   public someOptionalProperty?: string;